Use a single application for both the development environment and production environment by switching over the profile and settings

 -

-Configure the required settings for the Read Table operation as shown below.
+Configure the settings on the New script variable screen as shown below.

 -